f-PLT/dev-setup-scripts/README.md

 If you need to setup your own Chef instance before hand, you can use the script `chefworkstation-install.sh` before hand.

 The script `install.sh` is an all-included setup script.
-By default, it will only install the `basictools` recipe and is to be customized for each dev environment.
+By default, it will only install the `basictools` recipe and is to be customized for each dev environment by choosing wich recipe to run.
+It can be downloaded by itself and will take care of everything.

 ## More about Chef